Central values of additive twists of cuspidal $L$-functions

 where $\Gamma_\infty= \{\begin{psmallmatrix}1 & n \\ 0 & 1\end{psmallmatrix}\mid n\in \Z\}$ is the stabilizer of $\infty$ in $\Gamma_0(q)$.
 The series (\ref{lfunc}) and (\ref{eis}) are connected since the constant term in the Fourier expansion of $E^{m,n}(z, s)$ (at $\infty$) is given by

 For the proof see Lemma \ref{fourier} below.
-This will allow us to pass analytic information from $E^{m,n}(z,s)$ to $D^{m,n}(f,s)$ as one does in the Langlands--Shahidi method.\\
+This will allow us to pass analytic information from $E^{m,n}(z,s)$ to $D^{m,n}(f,s)$ as one does in the Langlands--Shahidi method.

 In order to get information about the analytic properties of $E^{m,n}(z,s)$, we will use ideas from an unpublished paper by Chinta and O'Sullivan \cite{ChOS02}; we express $E^{m,n}(z,s)$ as a linear combination of certain Poincaré series $G_{\n,\m,l}(z,s)$, which are weight $l$ automorphic forms.
-This is known as {\it automorphic completion} and will allow us to employ the spectral theory of automorphic forms.\\ In particular we will use the analytic properties of the {\it higher weight resolvent operators} to recursively understand the pole order at $s=1$ and the leading Laurent coefficient of $G_{\n,\m,l}(z,s)$.
+This is known as {\it automorphic completion} and will allow us to employ the spectral theory of automorphic forms.

+In particular we will use the analytic properties of the {\it higher weight resolvent operators} to recursively understand the pole order at $s=1$ and the leading Laurent coefficient of $G_{\n,\m,l}(z,s)$.
 The overall strategy can be illustrated as follows:

 The rest of the paper is structured as follows; in Section \ref{background} we will introduce the needed background on weight $k$ Laplacians and additive twists.
 In Section \ref{Poincare}, we will study the analytic properties of the Poincaré series $G_{\n,\m,l}(z,s)$.
 In Section \ref{central}, we will prove the normal distribution of additive twists; in order to keep the exposition as simple as possible, we will restrict to the case of a single cusp form and additive twists corresponding to the cusp $\infty$ and then explain how to extend the methods to the general setting.
 In Section \ref{centralvalues}, we will present applications to certain \lq wide{\rq} families of automorphic $L$-functions.
-Finally in Appendix \ref{complexanalysis}, we included a version of contour integration with explicit error-terms for the convenience of the reader.